 This position supports the Rendezvous Officer from the back room of Mission Control, so I had to get certified as RPS before I was eligible to train to be a Rendezvous Officer.
 Once we are certified as Rendezvous Officers, we support both the front room and back room — our assignment just depends on the flight.
 My job as RPS is to monitor all of the crew procedures during the rendezvous and undocking phases of flight to ensure that all goes smoothly.
 If failures occur, I’m able to help recommend ways for the crew and flight controllers should respond.

 I started training for this position in early 2007, and certified in early 2008.
-I have worked 5 missions at this position: STS-124, STS-119, STS-125, STS-127 and STS-131.
-(I’ll also work STS-135, the last space shuttle flight ever.)
+I have worked 6 missions at this position: STS-124, STS-119, STS-125, STS-127, STS-131 and STS-135, the final space shuttle flight.
 For three of those missions, I was the “lead” RPS, which means I was assigned to work the rendezvous shift in the back room.
 For those three flights, I also served as the Book Manager, which means I was in charge of maintaining the rendezvous procedures and checklists used by the crew in space.

 Related Blog Entries:

 - STS-124 Rendezvous (June 2008)

 Abort Region Determinator Support Officer (call sign “ARD”)